BIATeam/BIADocs/docs/60-Migration/33-V5 TO Vnext.md

 ## Back Manual Steps

+### Package Version
+After running the migration script, the versions of the NuGet packages are no longer specified in the `csproj` files but in the `Directory.Packages.props` files.
+If you use a NuGet package that is not included by default in the BIA, you must add its version to the `Directory.Packages.Project.props` file.

 ### Audit Entities
 For all your previous audit entities inherited from `AuditEntity` :
 - inherits from `AuditKeyedEntity<TEntity, TEntityKey, TAuditKey>` for audited entities with single PK